 If making a two-crust-pie, do not crimp until the top is on.
 Trim it evenly with the kitchen shears and then fold it over the lower crust and crimp it together.
 Then brush on a nice layer of PLAIN Evaporated Milk.
 (Mother’s note: “Often I have to use my fingers to get the milk into all the nooks and crannies of the crust.”)

 And now for the most delicious filling!!
 My mother grows Candy Roasters, which are a variety of squash originally grown here in the southeast by the Cherokee.
 My mother’s family has been growing these for generations and have always used them exclusively for “pumpkin” pies.
-She peels them, cuts them into chunks, roasts in the oven until tender, then drains to ensure all the water is gone.
+She peels them, cuts them into chunks, roasts in the oven at 400 for about an hour or until tender, then drains to ensure all the water is gone.

-Mix all together well and add to pie crusts.
+Mix all the ingredients together well and add to pie crusts.

 Bake about an hour in a 350° oven.